commitsovercoffee/personal-website/src/posts/svelte-runes.md

 In this blog, we will look at the heart of svelte ~ reactivity.

-## State, Reactivity & Runes
+---

 In svelte...

-__State__ refers to the current values held by variables, when the state updates through a reassignment or mutation, it triggers reactivity.
+- __State__ refers to the current values held by variables, when the state updates through a reassignment or mutation, it triggers reactivity.

-__Reactivity__ is a mechanism that ensures when your state changes, the DOM and dependent computations automatically update.
+- __Reactivity__ is a mechanism that ensures when your state changes, the DOM and dependent computations automatically update.

-__Runes__ are explicit syntax through which you can mark a variable as reactive, so that when the variable’s value changes, reactivity gets triggered.
+- __Runes__ are explicit syntax through which you can mark a variable as reactive, so that when the variable’s value changes, reactivity gets triggered.

 ## Runes